-Sazzy and I spent some time Thursday at the World Series of Poker and was able to catch a little piece of history.
-The Godfather of WSOP, Jack Binion awarding Phil Ivey his eighth gold bracelet.
+Sazzy and I spent some time Thursday at the World Series of Poker and were able to catch a little piece of history.
+The Godfather of WSOP, Jack Binion, awarded Phil Ivey his eighth gold bracelet.
 Not bad for a 33-year-old poker pro.

-It’s one thing to win a gold bracelet, its another to have it presented to you by the man who made WSOP what it is.
-Jack Binion and his father are the men credited for creating the championship game and making it the premier event in the world of poker back in 1970.
+It’s one thing to win a gold bracelet, it’s another to have it presented to you by the man who made WSOP what it is.
+Jack Binion.
+Jack and his father, Benny Binion, are the men credited for creating the championship game and making it the premier event in the world of poker back in 1970.

 Phil Ivey was the winner of the $3,000 buy-in H.O.R.S.E. championship on Wednesday.
 From the sounds of it, this was a dramatic win for Ivey and marks his eighth career WSOP gold bracelet victory.
 That locks Ivey into a tie with Erik Seidel for fifth place on the all-time WSOP wins list.

 Phil Ivey also becomes the youngest player in WSOP history ever to reach such a lofty plateau.
 This puts him on the same page as the game masters Phil Hellmuth, Doyle Brunson, Johnny Chan, and the late Johnny Moss.
 A nice place to be sitting.

 Listening to him talk, Phil Ivey shows absolutely no signs of slowing down and remains hungry to win a few more.
 And that begged the question from the media. if you can make more money playing cash games, why are you here at WSOP?